 To view our admissions policy please click here.

-If you would like more information, wish to visit the school or meet the Principal for a personal tour of the school, please telephone reception on 01736 352326 or contact the Laura Sadler, Executive Assistant to the Executive Team, on 01736 352320 or email:firstname.lastname@example.org.
+If you would like more information, wish to visit the school or meet the Principal for a personal tour of the school, please telephone reception on 01736 363240 or contact Helen Rodgers, Personal Assistant to the Principal, email:firstname.lastname@example.org.

 We look forward to receiving your application, thank you for taking the time to apply.

 For further information on joining the Academy, contact Cornwall Council Admissions

 Mounts Bay Academy is a non-selective school for pupils aged 11-16 year.
 Applications for places at the Academy are to be made under the Cornwall Local Education Authority’s Coordinated Admission Agreement on a common application form provided by the Local Authority.